vedantvakharia/Jarvis/source/content/C++/Basics.md

 | **16**     | `=` `+=` `-=` `*=` `/=` `%=` `<<=` `>>=` `&=` `^=` `                                                             | =`                                                                                                                                                                                                                       | Assignment operators |
 | **17**     | `throw`, `co_yield`, `co_return`                                                                                 | Exception/coroutine operators                                                                                                                                                                                            | Right-to-left        |
 | **18**     | `,`                                                                                                              | Comma (sequencing)                                                                                                                                                                                                       | Left-to-right        |

 ---

+## Variables

+### Declaring

+C++ allows definition of variables at the point where they are used.
+C++ does not require declaring all variables before their first executable statement unlike C.

+---
 ## Input Output